IDCoin/IDCoin/README.md

 Our plan is to spin up a TESTNET implementation within six-months and launch a year from now at a World Wide IDCoins conference where we would create the actual genesis block from all the attendees public keys and have a good old fashioned key-signing party to begin our distributed Web of Trust!

-A Coinbase for Identity and Reputation
+*A Coinbase for Identity and Reputation*

 IDCOIN will be designed to be an 80/20 Proof of Stake / Proof of Work based blockchain that will establish both Identity as well as Reputation in a public ledger.

 The generation and addition of a GPG/PGP key will suffice as the "proof of work" as well as the "key signing" of other members keys.
 The system will be designed to award coins based on addition of validated keys, the signing of additional keys to build out the Web of Trust.
+By using encrpyted email you set a very high bar when combined with a CAPTCHA like challenge/response system to slow down potential Sybil attacks.

 We are essentially creating a new system of record for VERIFIED ECC based GPG & PGP keys.